orvi-tmp/learning-c-with-pebble/chapter07.md

 Consider the Bubble Sort example from the beginning of this chapter.
 [Get the example code into CloudPebble by clicking this link.](https://cloudpebble.net/ide/import/github/programming-pebble-in-c/project-7-1)

+We mentioned how the Bubble Sort works, but here's a reminder.
+The algorithm examines each element in an array and compares that element to the next one.
+If the elements are out of order, that is, the first is greater than the second, the algorithm swaps the two array elements.
+The basic version of the algorithm makes a pass over the entire array for every element in the array.
+This can be extremely inefficient, because so many passes are often not necessary.
+For example, if the array was sorted to begin with, each element would be examined, but no swapping would take place.

 There are at least three ways to make the algorithm perform better.

-* One way still uses two for loops, but assumes the first part of the array is sorted and adjusts the index of the second loop accordingly.
+* One way still uses two for loops, but assumes the first part of the array is sorted and adjusts the index of the second loop accordingly for every pass through the first loop.
-* A second way uses a while loop as the outside loop, looping until a boolean variable (`sorted`) becomes true.
+* A second way uses a while loop as the outside loop, looping until a boolean variable (`sorted`) is `true`.
+In this method, the variable set to `true` at the beginning of every pass and set to `false` whenever a swap happens.
 * A third way combines these two.

 Rewrite the example code to demonstrate each of these methods.
 Add new functions and call those function instead of `bubble_sort`.